Gnomiro/ledps/README.md

 * General
   * rename procs to trigger
   * DualWielding: Weapon Aps is not a direct more multiplierfor MeleeAttackSpeed.
 DualWielding averages both weapon ApS and applies the average as more multiplier
-  * Split onHit into onHit, onMeleeHit, onThrowHit and onSpellHit
-  * Specify attack types: melee, spell
-  * ManifestStrike and AxeThrower procs should be meleeHit resp throwHit
-  * Rive indomitable is spellHit
-  * Instead of stats = None try generic stats = Stats() to have less if/else
   * Allow addition from two Stats-objects
   * Make more multiplier consistent: getter/setter/adder to ensure multiplication
   * Manage skill provided global modifers: Currently, i.e. for warpath, workaround in test.py